 How to Fix Deep Scratches on a Car Door?

-Every car owner treats their four-wheeler with utmost care.
+Every car owner treats their four-wheeler with the utmost care.
 They’re expensive, so keeping them in great condition is often imperative.
 Still, accidents happen, and scratches are normal if you drive often.
-If you have a scratch issue, here’s how to fix deep scratches on a car door and other parts.
+Here’s how to fix deep scratches on a car door and other parts to get your ride back into shape.

 Where Do Scratches on Car Doors Come From?

-Scratches can appear on car doors at any moment.
-Dust, dander, traffic, and just time are often responsible for causing some wear and tear on vehicles; having scratches on your car’s hood or doors is pretty normal, especially if it’s an off-road car that you drive everywhere.
+Scratches can appear on your four-wheeler at any moment.
+Dust, dander, traffic, and just time are often responsible for causing some wear and tear on vehicles.
+It’s a pretty common thing, especially if it’s an off-road car that you drive everywhere.
+However, there are scrapes, and then there are deep scratches, caused by sharp objects and even vehicle crashes.

-Because of this, people can often get angry at someone or something else when they spot a scratch without realizing they may have accidentally caused the scratch themselves.
-So, while taking your car for a spin, ensure your keys are at a safe distance from your car’s exterior.
-They should only be used for the lock inside.
+Keys are metal and sharp, making it super easy to get a few scrapes in as you’re going about your usual routine.
+Because of this, people can often get angry at someone else when they spot a scratch without realizing they may have accidentally caused the scratch themselves.
+So, while taking your prized ride for a spin, ensure the keys are at a safe distance from they car’s exterior.

 The Levels of Car Scratches and When to Worry About Them

-As silly as it may sound to have levels of car scratches, they do exist.
+As silly as it may sound to have levels of scratches, they do exist.
 There are four levels, ranked from least to most damaging or serious for your paint job.
-The table below presents those levels and their descriptions.
+The table below presents those levels and their descriptions:

-Level 1Minor scratches that manifest only in the top layer of your paint finish.
-These can be polished quickly.
+Level 1Minor scrapes that manifest only in the top layer of your paint finish

-Level 2More severe scratches that get into the top layer and reach the paint job itself.
-Still, these can also be polished.
+Level 2More severe scratches that get into the top layer and reach the paint job itself

-Level 4The most severe level of scratches that go down to the bare metal.
-They require a primer and touch-up paint, clear coating, and polish.
+Level 4The most severe level of scratches that go down to the bare metal

-Is It Possible to Fix Deep Scratches on Car Doors?
+Is It Possible to Fix Deep Scratches on Vehicle Doors?

 Deep scratches can be fixed as long as you have the patience for it